-- are much less aware of what's happening on the road around them - fail to see road signs - fail to maintain proper lane position and steady speed - are more likely to 'tailgate' the vehicle in front - react more slowly, take longer to brake and longer to stop - are more likely to enter unsafe gaps in traffic - feel more stressed and frustrated - 12.3 There is evidence to show that drivers who use a mobile phone have slower reaction times than those who have consumed up to the legal alcohol limit.
+- 12.2 Applicants should also be aware of the serious risk posed by driving while using a mobile phone.
+There is a large body of research which shows that drivers who use a mobile phone suffer physical and cognitive distraction which means they: - are much less aware of what's happening on the road around them - fail to see road signs - fail to maintain proper lane position and steady speed - · are more likely to 'tailgate' the vehicle in front - react more slowly, take longer to brake and longer to stop - are more likely to enter unsafe gaps in traffic - feel more stressed and frustrated - 12.3 There is evidence to show that drivers who use a mobile phone have slower reaction times than those who have consumed up to the legal alcohol limit.
 In light of this, an equally serious view should be taken of convictions for driving while using a mobile phone as for driving under the influence of drink or drugs. - 12.4 A licence will not normally be granted if an applicant has more than one conviction for an offence of driving under the influence of drink or drugs or while using a mobile phone.

-13 Insurance offences
+13. Insurance offences

 - 13.1 A serious view will be taken of convictions of driving or being in charge of a vehicle without insurance.
-An isolated incident in the past will not necessarily stop a licence being granted provided he/she has been free of convictions for 73 years, however strict warning should be given as to future behaviour. - 13.2 A licence will not normally be granted if an applicant has more than one conviction for an insurance related offence. - 13.3 An operator found guilty of aiding and abetting the driving of passengers for hire and reward without insurance will normally have their operator licence revoked immediately and be prevented from holding a licence for at least three years.
+An isolated incident in the past will not necessarily stop a licence being granted provided he/she has been free of convictions for 7 years, however strict warning should be given as to future behaviour. - 13.2 A licence will not normally be granted if an applicant has more than one conviction for an insurance related offence. - 13.3 An operator found guilty of aiding and abetting the driving of passengers for hire and reward without insurance will normally have their operator licence revoked immediately and be prevented from holding a licence for at least three years.

-14 Other motoring offences
+14. Other motoring offences

 - 14.1 As licence holders are professional vocational drivers a serious view is taken of all endorsements on the DVLA driving licence due to motoring offences.
 All unspent DVLA driving licence endorsements must be declared at the time of application and the Licensing Authority must be notified of any new offences while licensed as a hackney carriage or private hire driver. - 14.2 Where an applicant has 7 or more points on their DVLA licence for minor traffic or similar offences, a licence will not be granted until at least 5 years have elapsed since the completion of any sentence imposed.
-A licence will not normally be granted to new applicants with more than 6 unspent penalty points on their DVLA driving licence. - 14.3 Further information on motoring offences and penalty points can be found at Annex A.

-15 Licensing offences
+14.3 Further information on motoring offences and penalty points can be found at Annex A.

-15.1 Certain offences under taxi legislation such as plying for hire, overcharging and refusing to carry disabled persons would normally prevent a licence being granted or renewed until a period of 7 years have elapsed since the completion of any sentence imposed. a years has passed.
+15. Licensing offences

-15.2 A licence will not normally be granted if an applicant has more than one conviction of a licensing related offence.
+- 15.1 Certain offences under taxi legislation such as plying for hire, overcharging and refusing to carry disabled persons would normally prevent a licence being granted or renewed until a period of 7 years have elapsed since the completion of any sentence imposed. - 15.2 A licence will not normally be granted if an applicant has more than one conviction of a licensing related offence.